StatPhysBio/hermes/README.md

 Note that, to use the pyrosetta models, a local installation of pyrosetta is necessary, whereas the biopython models use a fully open-source pipeline.

-## Getting site-level mutation probabilities and embeddings
+## Getting site-level mutation scores, probabilities and embeddings

 The script `run_hermes_on_pdbfiles.py` can be given as input a set of PDB files - with optionally pdb-specific chains - and it will output a csv file where every row is a uniquely-identified site, and columns are the site's mutation probabilities.
 If embeddings are requested, they will be outputted in a separate file called `{CSV_FILENAME}-embeddings.npy`.
+We note that, for models fine-tuned to predict ddG values, output probabilities are meaningless, and we recommend using the `logits` output instead.

 ```bash
 usage: run_hermes_on_pdbfiles.py [-h] -m MODEL_VERSION [-hf HDF5_FILE] [-pd FOLDER_WITH_PDBS] [-pn FILE_WITH_PDBID_CHAIN_SITES] [-pp PARALLELISM] -o OUTPUT_FILEPATH